 Central nervous system – the part of the nervous system consisting primarily of the brain and spinal cord.

 Cingulate cortex – a part of the brain situated in the medial aspect of the cerebral cortex, lying immediately above the corpus callosum.

-Corpus callosum – a broad band of nerve fibres joining the two hemispheres of the brain.
+Corpus callosum (pathway) – a broad band of nerve fibres joining the two hemispheres of the brain.
 It is the biggest connective pathway in the brain.

 Cribriform plate – a sieve-like structure between the brain and the nasal cavity, which supports the olfactory bulb.

 CSF, cerebrospinal fluid – a clear, colourless body fluid found in the brain and spinal cord.

 Dendrites – branched protoplasmic extensions from the soma of a neuron, that propagate electrochemical messages from other neurons.

 Dopamine – a neurotransmitter that affects emotions, movements and sensations of pleasure and pain.